femou1/pb-handbooks/tms_handbook.md

 **Granted access to the Operative+ EAS system**

 **Evaluation**
-* Phase 1: Complete Level 1 Juggernaut
--- You are set to 150 health before the battle begins -- This must be completed successfully before moving onto the next stage.
-* Phase 2: Fight the evaluating instructor 3 times
+* Phase 1: Fight the evaluating instructor 3 times
--- Two of these rounds are either Gun or Sword rounds.
+-- Two of these rounds are at a PBCC location of the evaluatee's choice -- The third round will be at a PBCC location of the *evaluator*'s choice
---- Rifle, Submachine Gun, and Pistol are provided for the Gun round(s)
---- Gamma Spec is provided for the Sword round(s)
--- The third round is the item you did not choose. (i.e. 2 gun & 1 sword, 2 sword & 1 gun) (Not 3 gun or 3 sword rounds)
+--- You will be provided the captain loadout, all credit items up to and including the rocket launcher, a regular speed coil and a medkit with 5 uses.

-* Phase 3: Questionnaire
+* Phase 2: Questionnaire
--- 5 questions regarding more technical knowledge surrounding raids and their operation.
+-- 5 questions regarding more technical knowledge surrounding raids and their operation, detail is recommended.
-* Major Instructor Consensus
+* Phase 3: Major Instructor Consensus
--- Phase 4: If you pass Juggernaut and finish the combat but fail the consensus, you must be invited by an Instructor to take the evaluation again.
+If you fail captain consensus, you must wait 1 month before retaking the captain evaluation again.
+You may appeal captain ranklocks at the appeal center if you fail consensus.

-Captains who previously held a custom uniform may keep it, as it will be grandfathered in.
+Captains who previously held a custom uniform may keep it, as they have been grandfathered in.
-New Captains may not request a custom uniform.
+New Captains may not request a custom uniform and can only select from the uniform recolors provided to captains.

 **Authority**
 * Granted the authority to request deductions on players behind the scenes